-The Sloane-Stanley Estate, who own the freehold of the old telephone exchange, invited the Chairman of the Society’s Planning Committee, and the Committee member for Stanley Ward (Michael Parkes) to a briefing on their proposals for the building.
+The Sloane-Stanley Estate, who own the freehold of the old telephone exchange, invited the Chairman of the Society’s Planning Committee, and the Committee member for Stanley Ward (Michael Parkes) to a briefing on their proposal to lease the building to a company called Third Space, for use as a health club.
 See our Note on mtg with Sloane Stanley

 The Planning Applications Committee of RBKC heard an application on 27th June 2019 to convert the old telephone exchange in Mallord St. into a school.
 The Committee (Cllrs.
 Husband (Chairman) Bakhtiar, Idris, and Evans) decided unanimously to refuse the application.

 The Chelsea Society was represented at the meeting by the Chairman of its Planning Committee, Michael Stephen, who said: